kojeomstudio/HELLO_MY_WORLD/README.md

 ## Repository Structure
 - `Assets/` – Unity game content and scripts. `MyAssets/Scripts` includes modules for AI, GameWorld, Network, Player, UI, pathfinding, and more.
-- `KojeomNetWorkSpace/` – contains the `KojeomNet` network library and sample servers/clients.
+- `KojeomNetWorkSpace/` – contains the `KojeomNet` network library along with the game server and test clients.
 - `MapGeneratorLib/` – standalone library for procedural map generation.
 - `CustomToolSet/` – editor utilities such as `ActorGeneratorTool` and `MapTool`.
 - `Documents/` – design documents and guides (`Project_PDD.md`).